 A leading global player in the industry, the Group is the largest supplier of raw cashew nuts by market share in global trade with an integrated supply chain across most major producing and processing origins.
-As the world's largest processor of cashews, the Group operates 15 cashew processing and packaging facilities that span five countries across Asia and Africa, including semi-mechanised cashew processing facilities in Côte d'Ivoire, Mozambique, Nigeria, Vietnam and India.
+As the world's largest processor of cashews, the Group operates 14 cashew processing and packaging facilities that span five countries across Asia and Africa, including semi-mechanised cashew processing facilities in Côte d'Ivoire, Mozambique, Nigeria, Vietnam and India.
 In early 2018, the Group acquired 30.0 per cent. interest in Long Son, the second largest cashew processor in Vietnam, to meet customers' growing requirements for supply of sustainable and traceable cashews across all grades.
+In 2019, the Group launched cashew nut paste and butter ingredients and commenced co-manufacturing of cashew products for its customers.